The Cat in the Hat (video game)

 The Cat in the Hat (also known as Dr. Seuss' The Cat in the Hat) is a 2003 2.5D platform game for PlayStation 2, Xbox, Microsoft Windows and Game Boy Advance.
 The PlayStation 2 and Xbox versions were developed by Magenta Software.
 The Windows and Game Boy Advance versions were developed by Digital Eclipse.
 All versions of the game were published by Vivendi Universal Games.
 It is based on the 2003 film of the same name, which was released shortly after the game.
 A version for the GameCube was planned but was never released.
+The game received mixed reviews from critics, some considered it an improvement over the film.